RakhithJK/libarchive-libarchive-wiki/LibarchiveUsers.md

 ### Apple Mac OS X
 * since 2009 libarchive is part of OS X
-* bsdtar ist the default system tar
+* bsdtar is the default system tar
 * bsdcpio is the default system cpio

 ### Microsoft Windows